feathr-ai/feathr/docs/concepts/feature-generation.md

 client.materialize_features(settings)
 ```

 This will generate features on latest date(assuming it's `2022/05/21`) and output data to the following path:
 `abfss://feathrazuretest3fs@feathrazuretest3storage.dfs.core.windows.net/materialize_offline_test_data/df0/daily/2022/05/21`

-You can also specify a BackfillTime so the features will be generated for those dates.
+You can also specify a `BackfillTime` so the features will be generated only for those dates.
 For example:

 ```Python
 backfill_time = BackfillTime(start=datetime(